markusthilo/somedo/README.md

 Translate and is available like in Timeline.
 The option Friends should store friend lists to as CSV and JSON (or members on Group of group accounts) and create in addition to screenshots.
 Network gets friends of friends and so on.
-The recursion is limited by Recursion depth (default is 1 = friends of friends).
+The recursion is limited by Recursion depth (default is 1 = friends of targets, 2 = friends of friends).
 It seems Facebook does not like unlicensed data mining, so while using Network your investigator account might get blocked for a while.

 Instagram